 3. Apples to Apples

 You may already have this card game at home, but if you don’t then you can make a cheap adapted version.
 Get some paper and write out a bunch of nouns and adjectives.
 Use different colors if you want to divide the two-word groups more easily.

 If you prefer, there are also free templates online that you can print out instead.

 The classic game of Balderdash is a hilarious activity for all ages.
 Again, if you don’t have the original board game, you can search for “Balderdash words” online.
 The search results will give you several lists to choose from.

 Read More From Owlcation

-To play the game, everyone creates their own definition of the word and people vote which definition is correct.
+To play the game, everyone creates their own definition of the word, and people vote on which definition is correct.
 If other people choose your “made-up” definition, then you get a point.